 A dancer since the age of three, Melissa Enge has experience in many different dance forms including ballet, jazz, tap, Indian fusion, and social dancing.
 She teaches the social dances classes at UT with Nick.

 On October 23, 2015, Nick and Melissa got engaged.
 A year later, on October 23, 2016, they got married, with their mentor, Richard Powers, officiating.

 Nick and Melissa are the co-authors (with Richard) of Cross-Step Waltz: A Dancer's Guide (2019), and Nick is the co-author (with Richard) of Waltzing: A Manual for Dancing and Living (2013).

 Photo by Jeremy Chang

-We, Nick and Melissa, are using our knowledge to create a library of social dance variations in waltz, swing, and the Latin dances.
-And best of all, we're making this library available to everyone in the world, for free!
+We, Nick and Melissa, are using our knowledge to create a library of social dance variations.
+Even better, we're making this library available to everyone in the world, for free!

-With more than 1,500 variations posted to date, and thousands more just waiting to be filmed, the Library of Dance is always growing.
+With videos of more than 1,700 variations posted to date, and hundreds more waiting to be filmed, the Library of Dance is always growing.

 To see our latest videos, simply click on the playlist below.
 You can also see our entire collection of demo videos organized by dance at: libraryofdance.org/dances

 For more, see our two books on dancing: